 Our Annual Focus

-To learn more about our Annual Focus: Called to Explore, please visit our Current Message Series page by clicking the button below.
+To learn more about our Annual Focus: The Bible, please visit our Annual Focus and Current Message Series pages by clicking the buttons below.

 In September of 1976, two William and Mary science professors and their wives sought to establish a fellowship committed to Christ, the essentials of the historic Christian faith, and ministry in the community of Williamsburg and around the world.
 They began meeting in their homes and as the body grew, they moved to meet in nearby Walsingham Academy.
 In 1989 the fellowship moved to its current location on John Tyler Highway.
 Over the years the building has grown and changed, but the purpose of the church has remained the same: to faithfully serve Jesus Christ and His mission to make disciples as an interdenominational family of faith.